elm-fluent/elm-fluent/README.rst

 Status
 ------

-* Alpha, but usable
+* Rough around the edges, but usable
-* Under very heavy development
-* A working test suite
+* A pretty complete test suite
 * Compatibility: Elm 0.18 only at the moment.
 * Free software: MIT license